Scriptureinfo.com quotes the Scriptural verses, rather than simply listing the references.

 Which Biblical Issues to Treat

 This website intends to treat issues that have an application for today, rather than simply assist in Bible trivia.
 For example, although the Scripture never lists how many magi visited Jesus, this has little or no application for today.
-Therefore, I do not intend to treat subjects like this.
+Therefore, I do not intend to treat subjects like this, although I may touch on them.
 In other words, scriptureinfo.com does not intend to "major on the minors."
 However, scriptureinfo.com will address hard issues and controversial issues.
 Some readers may disagree with some of the positions taken by scriptureinfo.com.
 However, I do not intend to publish a milque-toast website that avoids these issues.
 Should anybody have questions, comments, or suggestions for other subjects, please email me at firstname.lastname@example.org.

 Scriptureinfo.com is not a static website.
 In other words, I will be adding subjects from time to time.
 Moreover, if you would like to see this website treat one or more additional subjects, please let me know at email@example.com.